mm80843/T3.5/docs/Benef/PBN__Benef_1361.md

 # __Improved service efficiency__

-## Name of the Benefit

-The integration of virtual space and physical space in community planning creates composite community spaces that provide efficient and diverse service options for residents.

 ## Description of Benefits pertaining to Beneficiaries

 * [Implementing a model of composite space service facilities in communities can streamline and enhance the delivery of community services, improving the overall satisfaction and quality of life for residents.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1545.md)